 Answer: Forming groups, based on students’ ability, skills and knowledge, is highly beneficial both for the students and teachers.
-When students of the same level gather at a place or in the classroom, they freely share their thoughts and ask questions without hesitations.
-They do not suffer from inferiority or get bored due to silly questions and topics raised by less intelligent students.
+When students of the same level gather at a place or in the classroom, they freely share their thoughts and ask questions without hesitation.
+They do not suffer from inferiority comlex or get bored due to silly questions and topics raised by less intelligent students.
 Teachers, on the other hand, can prepare lessons according to the skill level of these students.
-I personally believe that grouping similar students in terms of their capability and talent is far beneficial than grouping them randomly.
+I personally believe that grouping similar students in terms of their capability and talent is far more beneficial than grouping them randomly.

 Q. How technology has changed the way people learn new things?

 Answer: The use of technology, without any doubt, has made learning new information much easier from anywhere.
 In the past, people had to struggle a lot to learn new things as their options were limited.
 But over time, the learning system has evolved with the blessings of technology.
-For instance, teachers these days use multimedia presentations while teaching young students, a professional can just Google for something and get updated information, a housewife can get a recipe while cooking at the kitchen and someone on the road can get updated traffic information from his/her smartphone.
-Moreover, online courses, skill development training sessions, e-books, video tutorials are all aimed to make our learning process easier and more convenient.
+For instance, teachers these days use multimedia presentations while teaching young students, a professional can just Google for something and get updated information, a housewife can get a recipe while cooking in the kitchen and someone on the road can get updated traffic information from his/her smartphone.
+Moreover, online courses, skill development training sessions, e-books, and video tutorials are all aimed to make our learning process easier and more convenient.
 Distant learning and online learning have made it possible for us to get a required diploma online while not travelling to a distant school every day at all.
-Thus the possibility of getting information and learning new things are virtually endless in this modern era.
+Thus the possibility of getting information and learning new things is virtually endless in this modern era.

 Q. What are the qualities of a good teacher?
 Would you want to be a teacher in the future?
 Why/ Why not?

 Well, I do not prefer to be a teacher because I lack the patience that a teacher needs while teaching in the classroom.
 Though I think highly of this profession, I do not feel passionate about it.
-To be honest, I have a passion for journalism and thus would seek to become a journalist instead.
+To be honest, I have a passion for journalism, and thus I would seek to become a journalist instead.

 Q. Female teachers, according to many, are more suitable to teach in primary schools?
 What's your opinion on that?

 Answer: I believe appointing more female teachers in elementary or primary schools is an excellent idea.
-In elementary schools, most of the students are much younger and they need special attention, motherly care and affection.
-Female teachers, by their nature, already possess those qualities and features and that is why they have a competitive advantage over the male teachers while teaching students of very tender age.
+In elementary schools, most of the students are much younger, and they need special attention, motherly care and affection.
+Female teachers, by their nature, already possess those qualities and features, and that is why they have a competitive advantage over the male teachers while teaching students of very tender age.